Development and Testing of a Modular Large-Area Cosmic Ray Telescope Using Scintillator-Fiber Hybrid Design for Millimeter-Level Muon Tracking: Performance Verification of Detector Components

 Simultaneous analysis of the scintillating fiber signals was not feasible under the external trigger mode due to the limited number of DAQ channels.
-Instead, three detection layers of the telescope were aligned in parallel, while the remaining layer was arranged orthogonally to the other three, as shown in \fig{Pic_Test_UniformityFiberSetup}.
+Instead, three detection layers of the telescope were aligned in parallel, while the remaining layer was arranged orthogonally to the other three, as shown in \fig{Test_UniformitySetup} (bottom).
 The modular design of the telescope allows the measurement of the position dependence of detection efficiency.
-This approach provides a direct evaluation of the fiber mats at different trigger locations, as shown in \fig{Pic_Test_UniformityResult}.
+This approach provides a direct evaluation of the fiber mats at different hit locations, as shown in \fig{Test_UniformityResult}.

-The results show a trend, for both the bars and the fibers, that the detection efficiencies decrease with the increasing distance of the hit positions from the readout ends.
-The variations are about 2\% for the bars and 6\% for the fibers.
-This demonstrates that the layer-wise detection efficiency is roughly uniform.
+The measured detection efficiencies vary modestly across the scintillating bars and fibers.
+As the \emph{hit distance} in \fig{Test_UniformityResult} is refer to the PMT-coupled end of a bar, which is opposite to that of fibers, the two distributions show somehow opposite trends.
+The variations are about 2\% for bars and 6\% for fibers, showing that the layer-wise detection efficiencies are roughly uniform.